What if taking out a loan was as easy as ordering a pizza from your phone?

 To create a money lending mobile app, you first need to decide which platforms it will support.
 Will it be accessible only on the web, or do you plan to make dedicated mobile apps for borrowers and investors too?

-Since you’re likely to target mass consumers, it’s a good idea to consider cross-platform development frameworks.
+Since you’re likely to target mass consumers, it’s a good idea to consider cross-platform app development frameworks.
 Using multi-platform app development tools like React Native, you can expedite peer-to-peer loan lending app development.

 #7.2: Make a list of features